-Whether we can keep cash we have found and what we can do with it are ethical as well as legal questions.
-Even though cash is not marked with the owner's identity—like a check or savings bond—it is a piece of property that originally belonged to someone other than the finder.
-So technically, cash you find is not legally yours—it's still the owner's money.
+Whether we can keep money we've found and what we can do with it are ethical as well as legal questions.
+Even though cash is not marked with the owner's identity—like a check or savings bond—it's a piece of property that originally belonged to someone other than the finder.
+Cash you find is not legally yours—it's still the owner's money.
 Your state or local law will likely have something to say regarding what you need to do if you find property or cash.

 Especially if you find a large amount of money, it probably is best to contact the police or a criminal defense attorney who can verify local laws regarding lost and found cash and advise you on how to proceed.